-- Information Sharing Meetings:- These meetings are conducted to share information and updates from time to time for example – effective meeting trainings, new policies etc.
+- Information Sharing Meetings:- These meetings are conducted to share information and updates occasionally, for example – effective meeting training, new policies, etc.

-- Status Update Meetings: – These meetings are used when set of people or set of teams are working together on a different parts of a project and need to share updates on the status of the work that they are doing.
-These meetings are typically repetitive in nature and get repeated after a fixed time interval like daily, weekly, monthly etc.
+- Status Update Meetings: – These meetings are used when a set of people or teams are working together on different parts of a project and need to share updates on the status of the work they are doing.
+These meetings are typically repetitive and get repeated after a fixed time interval like daily, weekly, monthly, etc.

-- Decision Making Meetings: – These meetings are typically when a decision needs to be made and the decision maker wants inputs of different stakeholders before taking the decision.
+- Decision-Making Meetings: – These meetings are typically when a decision needs to be made, and the decision-maker wants inputs from different stakeholders before making the decision.

-- Problem Solving Meetings: – At times, group of people come together to brain storm and discuss and decide on the best way to solve an organizations problem.
+- Problem-Solving Meetings: – Sometimes, a group of people comes together to brainstorm, discuss, and decide on the best way to solve an organizational problem.

-Besides the internal meetings there can be meetings with external stake holders that a person may need to attend.
-For the purpose of these article we will confine our discussion to internal meetings that entry level and mid effective meetings management level person needs to attend.
+Besides the internal meetings, there can be meetings with external stakeholders that a person may need to attend.
+For this article’s purpose, we will confine our discussion to internal meetings that entry-level and mid-effective meetings management level person needs to attend.

 II) Cost of Meetings (COM):

-Is there something like cost of meetings (COM)?
-The answer is a definitive yes, and it is the summation of all the costs of the persons, who are attending the meetings plus the cost of infrastructure for having that meeting.
-For our discussion we can assume that cost of meeting is the cost that the company incurs in terms of the time spent on that meeting by the participants.
+Is there something like the cost of meetings (COM)?
+The answer is a definitive yes, and it is the summation of all the costs of the people attending the meetings plus the infrastructure cost for that meeting.
+For our discussion, we can assume that the cost of a meeting is the cost that the company incurs in terms of the time spent on that meeting by the participants.

 Let me clarify this further by giving you an example.
-In most of the companies the head of various effective department meetings will typically meet once a week or a fortnight for one or two hours to discuss about operational issues.
+In most companies, the head of various effective department meetings will typically meet once a week or a fortnight for one or two hours to discuss operational issues.

-Let’s say that in an organization XYZ Ten of the senior leaders are meeting once a week for two hours.
-Also, let’s assume that
+In an organization, XYZ, ten senior leaders meet once a week for two hours.
+Also, let’s assume that.

-- Average CTC of these senior leaders is Rs 36 Lakhs.
+- The average CTC of these senior leaders is Rs 36 Lakhs.